Zero-Order Sharpness-Aware Minimization: additional material for section

 \subsection{Proof of Property \hyperref[prop3.1]{3.1}}

 ZOSA approximates gradients using a finite difference method along random directions.
-For a parameter vector $\theta \in \mathbb{R}^d$ and a loss function $L(\theta)$, ZOSA estimates the gradient projection in $m$ random Rademacher directions $u_i$, where each component of $u_i$ is independently +1 or -1 with equal probability (i.e., $u_i$ is a Rademacher vector):
+For the current parameters $\theta_t \in \mathbb{R}^d$ and empirical loss $L(\theta;\mathcal{B}_t)$, ZOSA estimates the gradient using $m$ random Rademacher directions $u_i$, where each component of $u_i$ is independently $+1$ or $-1$ with equal probability:

-This is a one-sided finite difference approximation, which reduces the number of forward passes compared to two-sided methods while maintaining effective gradient estimation.
-The expected value of this estimator, over the randomness of $u_i$, approximates the true gradient: